 - Where the DWP do not feel they have enough paper based information / evidence they are conducting telephone assessments where possible for UC, ESA, PIP & DLA.
 This is where the claimant receives a phone call and further information about their disabilities and how they affect them are gathered.

-- *Where the DWP feel they cannot gather sufficient information for the assessment by phone or paper, face-to-face assessments for Industrial Injuries Disablement benefit in England resume from 12 April 2021; face-to-face assessments for PIP and work capability assessments for Universal Credit and ESA resume from May 2021.
+- *Where the DWP feel they cannot gather sufficient information for the assessment by phone or paper, face-to-face assessments for Industrial Injuries Disablement benefit in England resume from 12 April 2021, 26 April Scotland and Wales; face-to-face assessments for PIP and work capability assessments for Universal Credit and ESA resume from May 2021 in England Scotland and Wales in line with when indoor socialising is allowed in each country.

 IMPORTANT: Anyone who wants to make a new claim for ESA, PIP, DLA, IIDB - or request a Work Capability Assessment if the claimant is on Universal Credit - should not delay in making their claim / request.
 Even if the medical assessment is delayed - any award / extra benefit would be 'backdated' - ie based on the date the claim / request was first made.